toryoto/visual-sql-vscode-extension/README.md

 - View INSERT, UPDATE, and SELECT statements as tables
 - Edit cells directly by clicking them
 - Add or remove rows and columns
+- Edit WHERE clauses (add, edit, delete, and validate)
 - Auto-saves changes back to your SQL file

 ## Usage